-The Township of Muskoka Lakes has raised and repaired all affected roads from the recent flood to make sure conditions are safe, but the Bala Falls Bridge remains closed to pedestrian and vehicular traffic until further notice, according to a news release from the township on May 30.
+The Township of Muskoka Lakes has raised and repaired all affected roads from the recent flood to make sure conditions are safe, but the Bala Falls Bridge remains closed to pedestrian and vehicular traffic until further notice.

 The township will issue one Waste Disposal Voucher per property in the designated areas to provide no-charge disposal of flood damaged waste at the Eveleigh Road Transfer Station and Rosewarne Transfer Station during operating hours.
 The voucher is valid to dispose of up to one half-ton and single-axle trailer load (or equivalent) of flood-related debris, so contact the Township Office at 705-765-3156 or email@example.com for full program details or for providing authorization for voucher pick up to an agent (Documented Proof Required).